Patricia Millett: Consideration for Fourth Circuit

 D.C.
-Circuit Service
+Circuit service

 On May 27, 2013, the New York Times reported that President Obama was considering nominating Millett to one of three vacancies on the United States Court of Appeals for the District of Columbia Circuit.

-On June 4, 2013, Obama nominated Millett to serve as a United States Circuit Judge on the United States Court of Appeals for the District of Columbia Circuit, to the seat vacated by Judge John Roberts, who was elevated to the United States Supreme Court on September 25, 2005.
+On June 4, 2013, Obama nominated Millett to serve as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit, to the seat vacated by Judge John Roberts, who was elevated to the United States Supreme Court on September 25, 2005.
 The United States Senate Committee on the Judiciary held hearing on her nomination on July 10, 2013, and reported her nomination to the floor on August 1, 2013, by a 10–8 vote, entirely along party lines.

 On October 28, 2013, Senate Majority Leader Harry Reid motioned to invoke cloture on Millett's nomination.
-On October 31, 2013, the motion to invoke cloture was rejected by a 55–38 vote, with 3 senators voted "present."
+On October 31, 2013, the motion to invoke cloture was rejected by a 55–38 vote, with 3 senators voting "present."

-On November 21, 2013, the motion to invoke cloture was rejected again, by a 57–40 vote with 3 senators voted "present”.
+On November 21, 2013, the motion to invoke cloture was rejected again, by a 57–40 vote with 3 senators voting "present".
 A motion to reconsider the motion to invoke cloture was held shortly thereafter and was agreed to by a 57–43 vote.
 Senator Reid then requested a ruling from the presiding officer regarding the filibuster of judicial nominees.
 The President pro tempore ruled that the Senate required 60 votes to cut off a filibuster and move to a final vote.
 Senator Reid appealed that ruling and the Senate began voting on whether the President pro tempore's ruling should stand, setting up a vote on what is colloquially known as the "nuclear option."
 The ruling was not sustained by a 48–52 vote.
 As a result of that vote, the President pro tempore ruled that as of November 21, 2013, the threshold for invoking cloture on all executive branch nominees, and all district and circuit court nominees would be a simple majority of senators present and voting.
 Senator Mitch McConnell, the Senate Minority Leader, immediately requested an appeal of that ruling; that appeal failed by a 52–48 vote.
 The Senate then began voting on the motion to invoke cloture under the new majority-vote threshold.
-Cloture was subsequently invoked on her nomination by a 55–43 vote with 2 senators voted "present".
+Cloture was subsequently invoked on her nomination by a 55–43 vote with 2 senators voting "present".
 On December 10, 2013, the Senate confirmed Millett by a 56–38 vote.
 She received her commission the same day.

-D.C.
-Circuit service

 After the death of Supreme Court justice Antonin Scalia on February 13, 2016, Millett's name was among those mentioned by court-watchers as a possible successor.
 President Obama ultimately nominated her D.C.
 Circuit colleague, Judge Merrick Garland.